-If tickets are not available on a specific date, either hope for the best and risk trying to buy returned tickets in person on the day of visit – see below – or buy a more expensive combination ticket option that will guarantee admission to the Alhambra on a specific day.
+If tickets are not available on a specific date, either hope for the best and risk trying to buy returned tickets in person on the day of the visit – see below – or buy a more expensive combination ticket option that will guarantee admission to the Alhambra on a specific day.

 Combination Ticket Deals for the Alhambra

 Combination tickets may often still give reservations for the Nasrid Palace in the Alhambra when the standard (cheaper) tickets are sold out.
 Several options are available:

 From the Alhambra’s website is possible to buy the following combination tickets:

 - €17 – Combined admission to the Alhambra (including Nasrid Palaces) and the Rodriguez Acosta Foundation

 - €20 – Dobla de Oro Ticket – similar to the Alhambra General ticket but adding admission to the Bañuelo, Casa Morisca Horno de Oro, Dar al-Horra’s Palace, Casa del Chapiz, Casa de Zafra and Corral del Carbón.
 (Other Dobla de Oro combinations are available for night visits and without the Nasrid Palace. )